 Textile | Rated to 15F / -10C | Traction: Snow – Good, Ice – Ok

 If you don’t need something arctic-level intense, I am truly loving the Gobi Hiber.
 They pull on easily, are water resistant, and lined with soft fleece.
-In fact, they’ve both been my preferred boots for morning walks this fall.
+In fact, they’ve been my preferred boots for morning walks this fall.
 Just so cozy and cute.
 Men’s version here.

 These come with the Thermal Insole that I don’t love, so if you want really warm toes I suggest replacing it with a felted wool insole.